 Learn more about Justin’s role at Tree House Recovery.

-Barbara Shafer, CRPS-F, Director of Education at Hanley Foundation, serves as a paraprofessional advocate with a focus on prevention/educational opportunities for Palm Beach County.
-Leading the Project C4OPE (connecting for overdose prevention and education) program to offer a safe place to discuss meaningful and relevant topics of interest to families who share the experience of a loved one who has died of opioid overdose, survived an overdose, or are at high risk for overdose.
+Barbara Shafer, CRPS-F, is the Director of Program and Events at Nonprofits First, an organization which serves the nonprofit community with programs and events.
+She facilitates Project C4OPE (connecting for overdose prevention and education) and GRASP (Grief Recovery After Substance Passing) programs that offer a safe place to discuss meaningful and relevant topics of interest to families who share the experience of a loved one who has died of opioid overdose, survived an overdose, or are at high risk for overdose.

 The opioid epidemic directly touched her family when she lost her 21-year-old daughter to heroin addiction in 2015.
 She has since participated in the HGTC Addiction Lecture Series in Myrtle Beach, SC in 2016, and has made it her mission to help families affected by addiction and/or who have lost children to addiction.
 She aims to bring hope to those families and individuals struggling with substance use disorders and to change the conversation and reduce the stigma.